-As of September 30, 2017, we had short-term borrowings of RMB6.92 billion (US\$1.04 billion), including the current portion of long-term bank borrowings, secured by certain of our inventory with net book value of RMB61.0 million (US\$9.2 million), land use rights, property, plant and equipment with total net book value of RMB2.1 billion (US\$320.1 million).
+As of December 31, 2018, we had short-term borrowings of RMB7.10 billion (US\$1.03 billion), including the current portion of long-term bank borrowings, secured by certain of our inventory with net book value of RMB171.7 million (US\$25.0 million), land use rights, property, plant and equipment with total net book value of RMB2.24 billion (US\$326.3 million), and account receivables with the amount of RMB385.4 million (US\$56.1 million).
 We cannot assure you that we will not be requested by the pledgees to provide additional collateral to bring the value of the collateral to the level required by the pledgees if our inventory depreciates in the future.
 If we fail to provide additional collateral, the pledgees will be entitled to require the immediate repayment of the outstanding bank loans.
 In addition, the pledgees may auction or sell the inventory.
 Furthermore, we may be subject to liquidated damages pursuant to relevant pledge contracts.
 Although the pledgees have conducted regular site inspections on our inventory since the pledge contracts were executed, they have not requested us to provide additional collateral or take other remedial actions.
 However, we cannot assure you the pledgees will not require us to provide additional collateral in the future or take other remedial actions or otherwise enforce their rights under the pledge contracts and loan agreements.
 If any of the foregoing occurs, our financial condition and results of operations may be materially adversely affected.

 We rely principally on dividends and other distributions on equity paid by our principal operating subsidiaries, and limitations on their ability to pay dividends to us could have a material adverse effect on our business and results of operations.

 We are a holding company and rely principally on dividends paid by our principal operating subsidiaries, including Jiangxi Jinko and Zhejiang Jinko, for cash requirements.
 Applicable PRC laws, rules and regulations permit payment of dividends by our PRC subsidiaries only out of their retained earnings, if any, determined in accordance with PRC accounting standards.
 Our PRC subsidiaries are required to set aside a certain percentage of their after-tax profit based on PRC accounting standards each year as reserve funds for future development and employee benefits, in accordance with the requirements of relevant laws and provisions in their respective articles of associations.
-The percentage should not be less than 10%, unless the reserve funds reach 50% of the company's registered capital.
+The percentage should not be less than 10%, unless the reserve funds reach 50% of our registered capital.
 In addition, under PRC laws, our PRC subsidiaries are prohibited from distributing dividends if there is a loss in the current year.
 As a result, our PRC subsidiaries may be restricted in their ability to transfer any portion of their net income to us whether in the form of dividends, loans or advances.
-Any limitation on the ability of our subsidiaries to pay dividends to us could materially adversely limit our ability to grow, make investments or acquisitions that could be beneficial to our businesses, pay dividends or otherwise fund and conduct our businesses.
+Any limitation on the ability of our subsidiaries to pay dividends to us could materially adversely limit our ability to grow, make investments or acquisitions that could be beneficial to our businesses, pay dividends or otherwise fund and conduct our business.